Small Nuclear Power Reactors

 Molten salt reactors (MSR)

 These use molten fluoride salts as primary coolant, at low pressure.
 Lithium-beryllium fluoride salt remains liquid without pressurization up to 1400°C, in marked contrast to a PWR which operates at about 315°C under 150 atmospheres pressure.
-In most designs the fuel is dissolved in the coolant.
+In most designs (not the AHTR) the fuel is dissolved in the coolant.

 The hot molten salt can be used with secondary helium coolant generating power via the Brayton cycle as with HTR designs, or simply with steam generators.